kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 -	slide the window along the |x| axis and repeat

 The *model* is the collection of these |x|- and |y|-values.
 This is why it is called nonparameteric: there are no parameters to quantify the model.
 For example: if the relationship between the two variables is linear, then a linear smooth is achieved.
 It is hard to express the relationship between |x| and |y| in written form, so usually these models are shown visually.
 The nonparametric model is not immune to outliers, but it is resistant to them.

+More details can be found in W.S.
+Cleveland, `Robust Locally Weighted Regression and Smoothing Scatterplots <http://www.jstor.org/pss/2286407>`_, *Journal of the American Statistical Association*, **74** (368), p.
+829-836, 1979.

 Least squares models with a single x-variable
 ====================================================